Last updated: January 29, 2021

 Next, create the RSS email that will go out to your blog subscribers.
 The RSS email is simply an email template that you can customize to include the latest items from a particular feed, such as the RSS feed from your blog.
 You can use any email template that you like for this email, as long as it contains a main email body module.

-Depending on the email editor you are using, follow the below to create your RSS email:
+Depending on the email editor you are using, follow the corresponding instructions below to create your RSS email:

 Please note: each send will only include new posts since the prior send of the email, up to the maximum number you've chosen.
 For example, if you've set a maximum of five posts to display in your RSS email and the next week you only publish three blog posts, the next send of your email will only include those three new posts and will not pull in two posts from the previous week.